microsounds/atelier/readme.md

 including [electron-based applications][dpi2] that require polluting scripts and dotfiles to smooth out toolkit scaling issues.
 Maintaining mixed-DPI multi-monitor setups in X11 is [even more painful][dpi3].

-Or to put it another way, crisp terminal fonts are not worth peppering my scripts with toolkit-specific global variables and conditional logic just for HiDPI scaling.
+As of posting, I don't have a >1080p monitor to motivate such changes, I'm not about to pepper my scripts with toolkit-specific environment variables and conditional logic to support HiDPI scaling.
 See [`~/.local/include/theme.h`](.local/include/theme.h) for more info.

 [dpi1]: https://wiki.archlinux.org/title/HiDPI "A laundry list of hacks to have consistent-looking fonts everywhere under HiDPI"